Shane van Gisbergen: Supercars championship

-Van Gisbergen became the 200th driver to start a race in a V8 Supercar at the Jim Beam 400 at Oran Park Raceway in Round 8 of 2007.
-Driving for Team Kiwi Racing, van Gisbergen finished the first race in 20th position before improving to 13th for race 2 but then dropped down to 23rd in race 3.
+Driving for Team Kiwi Racing, van Gisbergen became the 200th driver to start a race in a V8 Supercar at the Jim Beam 400 at Oran Park Raceway in Round 8 of 2007.
 Having impressed in his 2007 races, van Gisbergen was picked up by Stone Brothers Racing in 2008.
-He would continue with the team for five seasons until 2012, securing a best of fourth in the championship in 2011.
+He continued with the team for five seasons until 2012, securing a best of fourth in the championship in 2011.
 In late 2012, he announced he would be leaving V8 Supercars but in January it emerged that he was moving to Tekno Autosports at the start of the 2013 season.
+Van Gisbergen faced legal action for breaking his contract with Erebus Motorsport that had purchased Stone Brothers Racing.
 The move to Tekno proved fruitful, with van Gisbergen finishing runner-up in the championship in 2014.

 Van Gisbergen has also shown a strong pace at the series' most famous race, the Bathurst 1000.
 He was in the lead in the 2009 Bathurst 1000 until pitting on lap 108 when his car would not start, resulting in a 1:14 pit stop and losing him a number of positions in the race.
-A near-identical issue repeated itself in the 2014 edition, where with 10 laps to go – he stalled and the starter motor failed, costing him almost a certain victory and he finished 16th.
+A near-identical issue repeated itself in the 2014 edition, where, with 10 laps to go, he stalled and the starter motor failed, costing him almost a certain victory and he finished 16th.
 Van Gisbergen had started the 2014 race from pole position, his first at the event.

-In 2016, van Gisbergen moved to the successful Triple Eight Race Engineering team, alongside two of the most successful drivers in series history; Jamie Whincup and Craig Lowndes.
-Van Gisbergen won his first race for the team at the Tasmania SuperSprint in 2016, which was also Holden's 500th win in championship history.
+In 2016, van Gisbergen moved to an expanded Triple Eight Race Engineering team alongside Jamie Whincup and Craig Lowndes.
+Van Gisbergen won his first race for the team at the Tasmania SuperSprint in 2016.
 Alexandre Prémat joined van Gisbergen as co-driver in the Enduro Cup.
-The pairing went on to win the 2016 Enduro Cup, including three second-place finishes and Prémat's first race victory in the championship at the 2016 Castrol Gold Coast 600 and become the first non-Australian drivers combination to win.
-At Pukekohe, van Gisbergen became the first New Zealander to lift the trophy, named in honour of Jason Richards, who died of cancer in 2011 and he admitted the occasion got the better of him after crossing the finish line.
-He went on to win 8 races that season on the way to clinching the championship with a race to spare.
+The pair won the 2016 Enduro Cup, including three second-place finishes and Prémat's first race victory in the championship at the 2016 Castrol Gold Coast 600, and became the first non-Australian drivers combination to win.
+At Pukekohe, van Gisbergen became the first New Zealander to lift the trophy, named in honour of Jason Richards, who died of cancer in 2011.
+He went on to win eight races that season and won the championship.